 You’ll also need to have a 12-hole cupcake tin to hand, as this is what you’ll use to bake the short crust pastry in.

-Add 200g of plain flour to a large bowl.
-Next, add 120g of vegan margarine or butter and rub it into the flour, until you have a mixture that resembles breadcrumbs.
+Add 215g of plain flour to a large bowl.
+Next, add 130g of vegan margarine and rub it into the flour, until you have a mixture that resembles breadcrumbs.

-Add 2 tablespoons of cold water to the breadcrumb mixture and stir it in.
-Use your hands to press everything together to make a firm dough.
+Add 2 tablespoons of ice cold water to the breadcrumb mixture and stir it in.
+Use your hands to gently press everything together to make a ball of dough.

-Cover the dough in plastic wrap or put it into an airtight container and place it in the fridge for 20 minutes.
-This will help it hold its shape while it’s baking.
+Cover the dough in plastic wrap or put it into an airtight container and place it in the fridge for 30 minutes.

-After the 20 minutes are up, unwrap the dough and very lightly knead the dough in your hands to soften it and get rid of any cracks.
-Be careful not to do this too much or the pastry will end up tough.
+After the 30 minutes are up, unwrap the dough and very gently soften it in your hands to get rid of any cracks.
+Be careful not to overdo it or the pastry will end up tough.

-Roll the dough out onto a lightly-floured surface until it’s around 1/4-1/2 of an inch thick.
+Roll the dough out onto a lightly-floured surface until it’s around 1/2cm thick.
 Using a round cookie cutter that is around the same size as the cupcake tin holes, cut out 12 circles.
 You’ll need to re-roll the leftover pieces a few times in order to get 12.